 The Area Island Markets

-Sullivan's IslandAnd of course, the war between the states, slavery and states rights all made Charleston a leader in the resistance.
+Sullivan's IslandAnd of course, the war between the states, slavery, and states rights all made Charleston a leader in the resistance.
 Sullivan's Island was the epicenter of the Civil War with shots going back and forth to the island fortress Fort Sumter.
-The first military sub to ever sink a ship was launched from Breach Inlet (a waterway between Sullivan's island and isle of Palms), while successful in sinking the Housatonic, it sank killing it's 8 crewmen.
+The first military sub to ever sink a ship was launched from Breach Inlet (a waterway between Sullivan's island and isle of Palms), while successful in sinking the Housatonic, it sank killing its 8 crewmen.

 Fort Moultrie on Sullivan's Island was built to protect American shipping from the CSS, Confederate State Ship, which ended up gong back and forth.
-The islands of my home town are truly a history buff's dream.
-Added to this, Edgar Allen Poe was stationed at the fort and hence, many of his books have references to the island.
-The Goldbug Tree, being one of the most read and people are still trying to find the tree.
-Many streets are named after Poe, officers of the fort, and those close to the island.
-A famous Seminole Indian, Chief Osceola, was captured and held at the fort for a period, durng which he died.
-During his captivity, he was actually looked upon as an important person who had special rights and privilages.
-Homes were later constructed by the military on the island which withstood years of storms, the elements of mother nature and man.
+The islands of my home town are truly a history buff''s dream.
+Added to this, Edgar Allen Poe was stationed at the fort, and hence, many of his books have references to the island.
+"The Goldbug Tree", is one of the most widely read short stories of Poe's and people are still trying to find the tree.
+Many streets are named after either Poe, officers of the fort, or those close to the island.
+A famous Seminole Indian, Chief Osceola, was captured and held at the fort for a period and he died there.
+During his captivity, he was considered an important person who had special rights and privileges.
+Homes were later constructed by the military on the island which withstood years of storms and the elements of mother nature.
 Many of the lots and buildings on the island were leased from the government which later were eventually purchased.

 The major reason for the original Cooper River Bridge to be built was to bring those out to enjoy the Isle of Palms.
 In 1946, J.C.
 Long bought the remaining undeveloped land for about $150,000.
 J.C.
-Long married Alberta Sottile thereby creating one of the most powerful families in South Carolina.
+Long married Alberta Sottile, thereby creating one of the most powerful families in South Carolina.
 J.C.
 Long developed affordable low cost homes for the veterans coming home from WWII.
-It was during this time that Jimmy Carroll's father and mother discovered the Isle of Palms, and moved here with a grand total of 300 year round residents.
+It was during this time that Jimmy Carroll's father and mother discovered the Isle of Palms, and moved here with a grand total of 300 year-round residents.
 As the island grew, so did other amenities,including motor courts.
 One long motor court was across from the Isle of Palms shopping center, two long buildings running from the road to the beach with a pool in between.
-Down where the latest post office it, there were about 35 duplexes for larger families to rent.
+Down where the latest post office is, there were about 35 duplexes for larger families to rent.
 Tourism has always been a major source of income for the island.
 At the far end of the island, there was a camp ground on the ocean around 57th Ave called the Sand Dollar.
 J.C.
-Long even had an airport along the back of the island, a grass runway from about 30th Ave to about the end of Intracoastal Court.
+Long even had an airport along the back of the island, a grass runway from about 30th Ave to the end of Intracoastal Court.